-Cherry Blossoms in Osaka: When & Where to See Sakura in 2021
+Cherry Blossoms in Osaka: When & Where to See Sakura This Spring

 Spring at Tennoji Temple

-If checking out the cherry blossoms is high on your agenda, the best time to visit Osaka is around the first week of April.
-Although the official 2021 forecast isn’t yet out, the flowers usually start blossoming during the last week of March.
-Full bloom hits in the first few weeks of April.
+QUICK TIP: If checking out the cherry blossoms is high on your agenda, the best time to visit Osaka is around the last week of March to the first week of April.
+Although the official 2024 forecast isn’t yet out, the flowers usually start blossoming during the last week of March.
+Full bloom usually hits in the first week of April.

 Where to see cherry blossoms in Osaka & the top hanami spots